Geometry

 Fill Caps

-Seals the ends of a beveled curve.
+Seals the ends of the tube.

 Object